haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 ## Inspecting the antibody and the identified paratope

 Nowadays there are several computational tools that can identify the paratope (the residues of the hypervariable loops involved in the interaction) from the provided antibody sequence.
-In this tutorial we will use data obtained withn the [ProABC-2](https://wenmr.science.uu.nl/proabc2/){:target="_blank"} server developed in our group.
+In this tutorial we will use data obtained with the [ProABC-2](https://wenmr.science.uu.nl/proabc2/){:target="_blank"} server developed in our group.
 ProABC-2 uses a convolutional neural network to identify not only residues which are located in the paratope region but also the nature of interactions they are most likely involved in (hydrophobic or hydrophilic).
 The work is described in [Ambrosetti, *et al* Bioinformatics, 2020](https://academic.oup.com/bioinformatics/article/36/20/5107/5873593){:target="_blank"}.
 Details on how to run ProABC-2 for the antibody in this tutorial can be found [here](/education/HADDOCK24/HADDOCK24-antibody-antigen/#extracting-antibody-amino-acid-sequence-to-gain-information-about-the-paratope){:target="_blank"}.

 The list of of predicted paratope residues (matching the numbering of the HADDOCK-ready PDB file) is: